difo23/difo23/README.md

   2003 - 2006

 ### Lastest personal projects:
-[Escuela APP](https://cemasclient.web.app)- Digital Register for school grades and teacher planning [Website Lizandro's Code Diaries](https://diariesofcode.netlify.app/) - Code Diaries is a challenge / community, where you publicly commit to code every day for a period of time while learning something new.
+[Escuela APP](https://cemasclient.web.app)- Digital Register for school grades and teacher planning.
+[Website Lizandro's Code Diaries](https://diariesofcode.netlify.app/) - Code Diaries is a challenge / community, where you publicly commit to code every day for a period of time while learning something new.

 ### Programming languages: